Operation Epsilon: List of scientists

+Background

+The participants of the Manhattan Project perceived themselves as being in a competition with the Germans, who had a head start due to the discovery of nuclear fission by Otto Hahn in Germany in late 1938.

+In 1944, the ALSOS mission, under the scientific leadership of Samuel Goudsmit, was tasked with closely following the Western Allied invading forces to locate and seize individuals, documents, and materials related to the German atomic bomb program.
+By November 1944, the evidence gathered was sufficient to convince Goudsmit that there was no German atomic bomb under development.
+Despite this, many individuals, particularly in America, remained skeptical.

+The mission continued with a similar objective, primarily for intelligence purposes.
+Goudsmit hand-picked ten individuals who were apprehended, mostly in Hechingen, by a joint Anglo-American raiding party led by Colonel Boris Pash, the key military figure of ALSOS.
+Hechingen, located on the eastern edge of the Black Forest, was where the majority of the Kaiser Wilhelm Institut für Physik, including an incomplete nuclear reactor pile, had been moved after being bombed out in Berlin.

+R. V. Jones proposed that Farm Hall in England, owned by the Secret Service, would be suitable to accommodate the captured individuals.
+He also recommended installing microphones there before their arrival.
+This practice had become standard with high-ranking prisoners of war since it had been observed that their private conversations could be more revealing than formal interrogations.

 Transfer to England

 The scientists captured in Germany by the Alsos Mission were flown to England.
 Harteck said in a 1967 interview that some scientists had not adjusted to losing their German elite status.
-When von Laue was told they were on a plane to England tomorrow, he said "impossible .... tomorrow is my colloquium ....
-Couldn’t you have the airplane come some other time?"
-Gerlach expected respect for the "plenipotentiary for nuclear physics" in Germany; he was shocked when he asked for a glass of water and was told by the guard to "look for an empty can in the trash barrel."
+When Max von Laue was told they were to fly to England the next day, he said, "Impossible .... tomorrow is my colloquium ....
+Couldn’t you have the airplane come some other time?".
+Walther Gerlach expected to be respected as the "plenipotentiary for nuclear physics" in Germany; he was shocked when he asked for a glass of water and was told by the guard to "look for an empty can in the trash barrel".
 Harteck joked with the British officer when he saw the plane taking them to England that if an "accident" was planned they would have used an older plane.

-Farm Hall, a country house in Godmanchester, Huntingdonshire (now in Cambridgeshire), had been used by M.I.6 and S.O.E for agents who were to be flown into occupied Europe from RAF Tempsford, but was now vacant.
-R V Jones suggested to Stewart Menzies that German nuclear physicists then held in France at an American internment camp known as “Dustbin” (partly because he was told that an American general had said that the best way of dealing with the post-war nuclear physics problem in Germany was to shoot all their nuclear physicists).
+Farm Hall, a country house in Godmanchester, Huntingdonshire (now in Cambridgeshire), had been used by M.I.6 and S.O.E for agents who were to be flown into occupied Europe from RAF Tempsford but was vacant.
+R V Jones suggested to Stewart Menzies that German nuclear physicists then held in France at an American internment camp known as "Dustbin" (partly because he was told that an American general had said that the best way of dealing with the post-war nuclear physics problem in Germany was to shoot all their nuclear physicists) be included.
 He also recommended to Menzies, the head of M.I.6, that the house be fitted with microphones to gauge the physicists' reactions to Allied progress with the dropping of the bomb.